nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-* `STUDENT_NAME` should be a string made up of alphabetical characters, with no numbers or special characters.
+* `STUDENT_NAME` should be a string made up of alphanumerical characters, with no special characters.
 * `PHONE_NUMBER` should be a string made up of numbers.
 * `STUDENT_ID` should be unique for all students.
 * `STUDENT_ID` should be a string made up of alphanumeric characters, with no special characters or space.
 It should begin with the letter 'A', followed by 7 numbers, and end with a letter.